People write in to ASK MIDLIFE BACHELOR with questions. An index of all Q&As is located on the ASK MIDLIFE BACHELOR INDEX page.

 The advice I have for you is very cut-and-dry.
-Do not marry her - even if the child is yours ... because if she cheated on you once, she will cheat on you again, guaranteed.
-If the child is yours, then be the best father you can possibly be.
-You do not HAVE to be involved in a romantic relationship with the mother ... but you should support the child financially and emotionally by being an active part of his or her life, and by being a positive role model.
+Do not marry her – even if the child is yours … because if she cheated on you once, she would cheat on you again, guaranteed.
+If the child is yours, be the best father you can be.
+You do not HAVE to be involved in a romantic relationship with the mother … but you should support the child financially and emotionally by being an active part of their life and by being a positive role model.

-Now I know you love your girlfriend, but just know that love is a terrible reason to get married, all by itself.
-The fact that she's cheated on you previously means that if you get back together with her - you must expect her to cheat again.
+Now I know you love your girlfriend, but know that love is a terrible reason to get married, all by itself.
+The fact that she’s cheated on you previously means that you must expect her to cheat again if you get back together with her.
 Can you handle that?
-Maybe you want to give her "one more chance", before you pull the plug on your relationship for good?
-I guarantee you that she will cheat on you again, so just be ready for that, if you do get back together with her.
+Maybe you want to give her “one more chance” before you pull the plug on your relationship for good?
+I guarantee you that she will cheat on you again, so be ready for that if you do get back together with her.

-Concerning whether she should keep the baby or not - I would never make any recommendation about that.
-The same issue exists whether she keeps the baby or not - she cheated on you, and she will do it again if you stay with her ... baby or no baby.
+Concerning whether she should keep the baby or not – I would never recommend that.
+The same issue exists whether she keeps the baby or not – she cheated on you, and she will do it again if you stay with her … baby or no baby.

-So to sum it all up, my recommendation is that you NOT marry your girlfriend (regardless of whether the baby is yours or not, regardless of whether she keeps the baby or not).
-If she has the baby, and it is proven to be yours through a DNA test, then be the best father you can be ... by supporting the child financially, and by being a role model and an active part of his or her life.
+So to sum it all up, my recommendation is that you NOT marry your girlfriend (regardless of whether the baby is yours or not, irrespective of whether she keeps the baby or not).
+If she has the baby, and it is proven to be yours through a DNA test, then be the best father you can be … by supporting the child financially and being a role model and an active part of their life.

-In order to get the perspective of a number of my midlife peers, I also tossed this question out on our Midlife Forum ... so you can read what others (men and women) had to say about this particular issue.
-Here is the thread, entitled, Fatherhood Question Related to Cheating - Need the Forum's Input Please
+To get the perspective of a number of my midlife peers, I also tossed this question out on our Midlife Forum … so you can read what others (men and women) had to say about this particular issue.
+Here is the thread entitled, Fatherhood Question Related to Cheating – Need the Forum’s Input, Please